-Peel Ports Group has several marine policies for the purpose of committing to safe and compliant marine operations throughout the Ports.
-The marine policies are all contained within SSP013.
+Peel Ports Group has several marine policies for the purpose of committing to safe and compliant marine operations throughout the Group.
+MSMS Polices will be reviewed at least every 3 years to ensure they remain relevant and responsive to organisational need.

+The marine policies are all listed within SSP013.